cmayron/Legal-Calculus/README.md

 ## Core Method: The Smallest Complete Unit (SCU)

-LCES operates on the SCU — the smallest amount of information needed to perform one coherent task.
+LCES Legal Calculus Educational System operates on the SCU — the smallest amount of information needed to perform one coherent task.

 A complete SCU contains: